Curated Adventures in South America

 - Ten Day trips in and around Buenos Aires

 Of course, in Salta we are close to the borders of Bolivia and Chile, so can arrange your tours to the Atacama Desert and Uyuni or even the little-known wine region of Tupiza.
-Don't miss Nick's blog on the Salar de Uyuni Bolivia salt flats to help plan your trip.
+Don't miss our blogs on the Salar de Uyuni Bolivia salt flats and San Pedro de Atacama to help you plan your trip to South America.

-And check our blog for lots more useful information about your holiday in South America.
+And check Nick's regular blog which is updated every month with useful information about your holiday in South America.

 Culture & Tradition